bigzhu/ink/README.md

 ## Change Log

+- [2017-10-22] if no yaml config in markdown file, use file name and modify time. modify by bigzhu
 - [2017-02-25] Fix bugs and merge some PRs
 - [2016-07-11] Fix bugs and merge many PRs
 - [2015-08-15] Bug fix, support RSS feed, improve theme